redyyu/ahz-clothing-refine/README.md

 seems is not did on purpose. because original shoes is big and fat, but custom shoes will see the problem. fix it by modified the mask.

+### Ovrride BodyLocations.lua

+if put shoes before many others in BodyLocations.lua, many texture problem with masks are solved. and can also make some shoes to show instep part with `m_UnderlayMasksFolder`, even masks 8 and 10 are masked.

-if with instep mask (like the feet part in `Shoes/masks/heels`) on some clothingItem (bodylocation before `Shoes`). the instep will show. but it will cause many other problems. such as masks 8 and 10 will show instep anyway.
+Move the bodylocaion `Shoes` before `jacket`, `Skirt`, `Legs`... and many more, can use the `m_UnderlayMasksFolder` on shoes to make instep mask (like the feet part in `Shoes/masks/heels`) the instep will show, even masks 8 and 10 will show instep anyway.

-anyway, if move `Shoes` before others, that's most easy way to mask shoes but show instep and mask other part of feets.
+The problem is not showing up in Vanilla, because they don't have Model for Shoes.
+(even it does, only have simple model, no need mask body part upper than shoes).
+But when use Modeled Shoes, specially with `m_UnderlayMasksFolder`. those problem will comesup.

+such as, Shoes mask failure when wearing clothing use `Hoodie`, `Jakcet_Army` Masks.
+Also fix others, such as:
+1. `Winter Coat`'s Head side texture prolbem when hoodie up,
+2. `Poncho`'s bottom side texture broken up when hooie down.
+3. ... definitely have more problems.

+I am try to not override BodyLocations.lua, but this is most easy way to fix other prolbems, not just for the *instep* for heels.

+override BodyLocations.lua can cause conflict with other MODs which is override it too. such as `Spongie Clothing Hide Fix`.